-Imagine you work at a nonprofit or a foundation with a decent-sized staff (a few dozen to as many as a hundred employees).
+Imagine you work at a nonprofit or a foundation.
 It might be a global philanthropy, a national think tank or research institute, or a community-based organization.
 It has several departments focused on different issues or areas of operation.
-There may be physical offices catering to different needs or populations.
-It might even be part of a larger network of organizations Whatever the situation, each day everyone comes to work and works hard to help advance the mission.
+There may be different offices catering to the needs of different communities.
+It might even be an affiliate that’s part of a larger network of nonprofits.
+Whatever the situation, each day everyone comes to work and works hard to help advance the mission.
 And while there is a strong sense of what you’re all working towards, there are disconnects.
 Silos and knowledge gaps are creating confusion, holding people back, and negatively affecting results.
 New funding streams and opportunities have led to mission creep.
 You’ve grown, added lots of new faces, and your strategic plan now needs revisiting.
 Staff have very different ways of talking about the organization’s work.

 The result is fragmentation that’s making people inside the organization less effective and is confusing lots of people on the outside.
 So…leadership decides it’s time to address the problem by developing their nonprofit’s brand to create the clarity that everyone needs to be aligned in purpose, be clear about strategy and goals, and know how to effectively represent the organization’s values every day.